Configure HTTP access

 -

-You need network objects that define the hosts or networks you will allow to make HTTPS connections to the device.
-You can add objects as part of the procedure, but if you want to use object groups to identify a group of IP addresses, ensure that the groups needed in the rules already exist.
-Select
+Create network objects to define the hosts or networks that are allowed for HTTPS connections.
+You can add these objects as part of this procedure.
+If you plan to use object groups for IP addresses, ensure the groups exist in the rules.
+Select to configure objects.

 Procedure